 |Soil||For soil, 45% fir bark, 20% pumice, and 35% peat moss.|

-The bearded iris plant has a fascinating mythological origin story.
+The bearded iris plant has a fascinating mythological origin.
 The Greek goddess Iris would descend to Earth on a rainbow to deliver messages from the gods to the humans.
 Wherever she landed, varicolored flowers sprang to life.
-Makes a lot of sense, knowing that “iris” is the Greek word for “rainbow.”
-And you could definitely grow your own rainbow using just irises.
+This makes a lot of sense, knowing that “iris” is the Greek word for “rainbow.”
+You can definitely grow your own rainbow using just irises.

-Their normal, everyday history is no less fascinating.
+Their everyday history is no less fascinating.
 The Egyptian King Thutmose III conquered Syria and brought back irises to his garden.
-(My kind of king, digging plants instead of gold.)
-To the Egyptians, irises stood for life essence and renewal, so it’s no surprise they used the rhizomes to make medicines and incense for religious rites.
+To the Egyptians, irises represented life essence and renewal, so it’s no surprise they used the rhizomes to make medicines and incense for religious rites.

-They came to America with European settlers in the 1600s but they were especially adored by physician and professor Michael Foster in the late 1800s.
-His student William R. Dykes really brought about the iris’ advancement with his book The Genus Iris.
+Bearded irises came to America with European settlers in the 1600s but they were especially adored by physician and professor Michael Foster in the late 1800s.
+His student, William R. Dykes brought about the iris’ advancement with his book The Genus Iris.